PARK(ing) Day Calgary

 Date: September 18-20, 2020

-This year in light of the unknowns and current circumstances, we’re taking the opportunity to try something different.
-PARK(ing) Day will be hosted apart, throughout the city.
-PARK(ing) Day will be hosted apart, throughout the city and spread out over three days, instead of the usual one day.
-PARK(ing) Day has been expanded from one to three days this year to allow for Calgarians to visit and explore PARK(ing) spaces around the city in a socially distanced manner.
+Last year, in light of the unknowns and current circumstances, we took the opportunity to try something different.
+PARK(ing) Day was hosted apart, throughout the city.
+PARK(ing) Day was expanded from one to three days to allow for Calgarians to visit and explore PARK(ing) spaces around the city in a socially distanced manner.

 - The Sleepwalk – Thomson Family Park (12 Street S.W. – between 15 and 16 Avenue)